 - (A) A small sign showing the name of the owner or occupant or the street number of a lot shall be permitted on any lot.
-Additional sign requirements, including real estate and construction company signs, are found in §93.02 of the Town Code. - (B) The design or layout of signs proposed for any special use shall be presented along with the development plan as specified in § 153.008(B).
+Additional sign requirements, including real estate and construction company signs, are found in § 93.02. - (B) The design or layout of signs proposed for any special use shall be presented along with the development plan as specified in § 153.008(B).

-§ 153.034 LAND DISTURBANCE AND SEDIMENTATION CONTROL.
+§ 153.034 LANDSCAPING AND GRADING PLANS, LAND DISTURBANCE, AND SEDIMENTATION CONTROL.